13-14 June 2026 in Montgenèvre

 - 1 pair of studded shoes

-- 1 sleeping bag (the survival blanket does not replace the sleeping bag)
+- 1 sleeping bag (a survival blanket does not count as a sleeping bag)

-- 1 water reserve which must enable the self-sufficiency on the course (a minimum of 1L per person, 2L in the case of a heat wave)
+- 1 water reserve which must allow for self-sufficiency on the course (a minimum of 1L per person, 2L in the case of a heat wave)

 - Food for the duration of the race